MicrosoftDocs/well-architected/well-architected/service-guides/application-insights.md

 >
 > * **Enable identity and acecss management (IAM).** Use [managed identities](/entra/identity/managed-identities-azure-resources/overview) and [Microsoft Entra ID](/azure/azure-monitor/app/azure-ad-authentication?tabs=net) to ensure only authorized users can access your resources.
 This also eliminates the need for credentials management, as [Azure manages, rotates, and protects these credentials](/entra/architecture/service-accounts-managed-identities).
 >
-> * **Control network traffic.** Consider using Azure Private Link to access Azure services over a private endpoint, effectively isolating your traffic from the public internet.
-Data flows for private networking include both data ingestion and query operations, each targeting distinct endpoints.
-These endpoints can be managed independently, allowing you to configure private ingestion while maintaining public query access, or vice versa.
-By doing so, you can apply defense-in-depth principles by creating localized network controls at all available network boundaries.
-For more details, see [Use Azure Private Link to connect networks to Azure Monitor](/azure/azure-monitor/logs/private-link-security).
->
 > * **Use [Azure Monitor customer-managed key](/azure/azure-monitor/logs/customer-managed-keys?tabs=portal).** By default, data in Azure Monitor is encrypted with Microsoft-managed keys.
 You can use your own encryption key to protect the data and saved queries in your workspaces.
 Customer-managed keys in Azure Monitor give you greater flexibility to manage access controls to stored data.
 >
 > * **Enhance data protection by securing storage systems and limiting access.** Visit the [Log Analytics service guide](azure-log-analytics.md#design-checklist-for-security) to learn about securing the data you're collecting.